JaedonT-SDS/maf-hackathon-2025/docs/workshop.md

 > If you're using the **local Devcontainer** and Terraform fails during `terraform init` with `chmod ... operation not permitted`, your repository is likely mounted from a host filesystem that doesn't support Linux permission changes.
 >
-> This repo includes a pre-generated lock file (`infra/.terraform.lock.hcl`).
-To make `terraform init` work reliably, store Terraform's internal working data on a Linux filesystem path inside the container (for example `/vscode`):
+> To make `terraform init` work reliably, store Terraform's internal working data on a Linux filesystem path inside the container (for example `/vscode`):
 >
 > ```bash
 > mkdir -p /vscode/tfdata/plugin-cache